 - Serve: Serve steamed jasmine rice.

-Best Cut Of Meat To Use
+Best Cut Of Beef To Use

 For this recipe I chose to use gravy beef and I trimmed the excess fat from beef, then cut it into 2cm cubes.
+You could also use Rump Steak.

 Tips For Making Green Curry Beef